detarmstrong/watchlist/README.md

 ## How/Why

 WatchList only requires your Redmine URL and your user API key.
-Next, select custom criteria for issues updates you want to see.
-Criteria go beyond the native Redmine email updates by enabling you to watch updates for issues related to any of your assigned issues, and issues where you've participated in the history of updates or even any update for specific projects.
+Select custom criteria for issues updates you want to see.
+Criteria go beyond the native Redmine email updates by enabling you to:

+* Watch updates for issues related to any of your assigned issues
+* Watch updates for issues where you've participated in the history of updates
+* Watch all issue updates for specific projects

 WatchList starts by grabbing the last 3 days worth of updates.

 ## Use It Now